GoodNotes/interviews/README.md

             - For software engineering roles, we are mainly interested in your thought process, not if you remember all the syntax or framework interfaces of the chosen programming languages.
     - If you are not local, we may do one more video conferencing before flying you into Hong Kong.
     - We cover any economy class direct flight to Hong Kong and 3 nights of hotel (~US$100/night for hotel).
+4. We will get back to you within 48 hours of your on-site interview with either an offer or reasons why we may not be a good fit for you.